Linstancy/Traffic-Sign-Classifier/README.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fifth code cell of the IPython notebook.
+The code for this step is contained in the fifth and sixth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+I generate one augmented image for every training image through randomly choosen translation, affine transform and rotation.
+All these operations are limited to certain scale in order to make sure a given traffic sign doesn't look like another sign after the transformations such as 90 degree or 180 degree rotations.
+The computational complexity (and hence time) and memory constrained me from generating more augmented data.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image and its corresponding randomly augmented image.

 ![alt text][image2]

-As a last step, I normalized the image data because this ensures the features used to train the network are of the same scale(zero mean and unit variance) and hence the optimizer can use the same learning rate for all the weights and bias vectors being optimized to achieve minimum loss.
+As a next preprocessing step, I normalized the training image data because this ensures the features used to train the network are of the same scale(zero mean and unit variance) and hence the optimizer can use the same learning rate for all the weights and bias vectors being optimized to achieve minimum loss.
+I also pre-processed the validation and testing datasets by using the mean and standard deviations computed for the training set.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The data given for this project was already split into training, validation and testing datasets.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
+The fifth code cell of the IPython notebook contains the code for augmenting the data set.
 I decided to generate additional data in order to make the model more robust to changes in real-world conditions such as viewing the sign from an angle, occlusions, brightness variation etc..
 To add more data to the the data set, I defined a function which takes in an input image, applies brightness normalization and randomly applies translation (limited to 5 pixels), rotation (limited to +/- 10 degress) and limited affine transformation.
-I generated 5 augmented images per training image and consider them be a part of the new augmented training set.
-My final training set had 208794 number of images.
+I generated one augmented image per training image and consider them be a part of the new augmented training set.
+My final training set had 69598 number of images.
 My validation set and test set had 4410 and 12630 number of images respectively.

-Here is an example of an original image and an augmented image:

-![alt text][image3]

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.